BrazilianHomewrecker/gosimulator/README.md

 You are softbanned.
 Don't jump continents, or wait 6 hours logged out before you do.
 The app can take care of the softban if you have a pokestop nearby.
 The trick involves opening the pokestop, spinning it, and closing - do this around 40 times (if you are interested how it works).
 If you are receiving the error "Something went wrong while catching pokemon" disable razzberries, set them to 9999

+**Pokemon flee, but I can loot pokestops!**

+This appears to be a new sort of ban which is still being looked into.
+You can join the [discussion](https://github.com/gosimulate/gosimulator/issues/74) to help.

 **I don't see the arrow moving at all!**